 Spinach, fava bean, and quinoa cakes

 This is one of those happy stories about necessity, motherhood, and invention.
 Don’t you love those stories?
 Last week we arrived home after a couple of weeks away and needed to put together a dinner before we had a chance to go grocery shopping.
 I said to myself what I always say in these situations (probably out loud, too, since that’s how this crazy lady rolls these days).
 Helloooooo, pantry and freezer, I said.
 Helloooooo.
 I found frozen spinach and fava beans, dry quinoa, some still-totally-edible garlic, and a bevy of ground spices lying in wait.
 I also found that my mind wanted to wander toward a memory of some delicious little griddle cakes that I’d once made from the extremely memorable cookbook Plenty by Yotam Ottolenghi.
 Twenty minutes later, I found my hands immersed in a perfect storm of some of my favorite healthy foods.
 Let me tell you, there’s no place my hands would rather be.
-And yours?

 - 2 pounds frozen chopped spinach, thawed

 - 3 cups fresh or thawed frozen fava beans

 - 6 medium garlic cloves, minced

 - 1 teaspoon ground coriander